scala/scala/spec/11-annotations.md

 Here, ´c´ is a constructor of a class ´C´, which must conform to the class `scala.Annotation`.

-Annotations may apply to definitions or declarations, types, or expressions.
-An annotation of a definition or declaration appears in front of that definition.
+Annotations may apply to definitions, types, or expressions.
+An annotation of a definition appears in front of that definition.
 An annotation of a type appears after that type.
-An annotation of an expression ´e´ appears after the expression ´e´, separated by a colon.
+An annotation of an expression appears after that expression, separated by a colon.
 More than one annotation clause may apply to an entity.
 The order in which these annotations are given does not matter.

 Examples: